 Can I afford it?

 Although you aren’t eligible for MLC institutional aid, federal financial aid can be applied to your study abroad program because even though you’ll be studying overseas, you’re still enrolled as an MLC student.
 If you are eligible for the Pell Grant, you are also eligible for the Gilman Scholarship.
 However, the Gilman Scholarship is not linked to the FAFSA .
 You must apply for it separately, so please be aware of the application deadlines.

 Also, most of our study abroad partners offer program discounts for our students and scholarships that you may apply for.

 Ready to apply?

-If you think you’re ready to take the first step to a life-changing experience, simply complete the MLC Study Abroad Application and return it to the International Services Office.
+If you think you’re ready to take the first step to a life-changing experience, simply stop in the International Services Office and we’ll get to work!
+First we’ll help you decide you where to go and help you find the right courses that will transfer to your program.
+Then you simply need to complete the MLC Study Abroad Application and apply to your program provider.
 Just imagine the culture and perspective you’ll bring back to your studies at MLC and eventually your own classrooms and congregations!

 If you have any questions please stop in the International Services Office in the Luther Student Center or contact Megan Kassuelke, International Coordinator.